richardokonicha/Engagement-Pushbot/README.md

 Engagement groups define a number of social media users who meet through messenger services like Telegram to exchange comments and likes on each others posting on Instagram or Facebook.
 Sometimes these groups are titled as comment pods or engagement pods designed to manage  groups. see [Engagement Groups](https://influencerdb.com/blog/engagement-groups/)

-Claire Push bot is a telegram bot that is design to manage an engagement group automatically, taking away most of the hasle of managing an engagement group.
+---

-#### How Users interact with Claire
+## How Users interact with Claire

 - Users interested in joining the engagement group can register with Claire as members using the command `/start` and tapping on `register` button.